ballerina-platform/module-ballerina-ftp/README.md

 ## How to install FTP Connectors
 1. Download correct distribution.zip from [releases](https://github.com/wso2-ballerina/package-file/releases) that match with ballerina version.
-2. Unzip connector distribution and copy to all jars to <BALLERINA_HOME>/bre/lib folder.
+2. Unzip package distribution.
+3. Run the install.<sh|bat> script to install the package.
+You can uninstall the package by running uninstall.<sh|bat>.

 | Ballerina Version | File Connector Version |
 | ----------------- | ---------------------- |